marcelocf/janusgraph_tutorial/README.md

 By the end of this tutorial you should be able to design your own database backend using JanusGraph.

+## Code

+Every code depends on the main schema class.
+This is a design decision to reuse code and have more consistency in naming.
+Also, by doing so, we avoid usage of hard coded Strings as much as possible.

 TODO: https://looksok.wordpress.com/2014/07/12/compile-gradle-project-with-another-project-as-a-dependency/